Three Obstacles to Pastoring and Caring for the Flock

 - Patient instruction (2 Tim.
 4:2b).
 Be prepared to be patient.

 3. Our Therapeutic Culture

-Analysis: People who are bound up in this problem are living from within a worldview and language that seems plausible to them but is rarely grounded thoroughly in the word of God.
-They use a kind of code language that justifies bad behavior in light of their past, their experience, their pain, their genes, their parents, etc.
+People who are bound up in this problem are living from within a worldview and language that seems plausible to them but is rarely grounded thoroughly in the word of God.
+They use a kind of code language that justifies bad behavior in light of their past, their experience, their pain, their genes, their parents, or their favorite teacher, etc.

 - Pray for seeing eyes and trusting hearts.